September 21, 2020

 But the Brownfield approach holds a few limitations in terms of customization capability.
 Developers are bound to work with existing codes and architecture.
 And considering the capacity of in-use features, customization is done.

 On the other hand, the brownfield approach fosters code reusability within Salesforce.
-To redefine the program’s functionality and enable speedy completion of a wide range of tasks, tSalesforce’s existing codebase is taken into consideration.
-Like in unmanaged packages, even once the metadata is installed into production, the codes are visible and you can still make changes related to an app.
+To redefine the program’s functionality and enable the speedy completion of a wide range of tasks, Salesforce’s existing codebase is taken into consideration.
+Like in unmanaged packages, even once the metadata is installed into production, the codes are visible, and you can still make changes related to an app.
 Further, Salesforce’s modular architecture allows you to reap add-on functionalities at an extra cost to basic offerings.
-You can pay only for functionalities pertaining to your business.
+You can pay only for the functionalities of your business.

-The scope for scale in Greenfield solutions is much wider, since initiated development from scratch creates enough room for scaling up the process.
+The scope for scale in Greenfield solutions is much wider since initiated development from scratch creates enough room for scaling up the process.
 In a scalable business process, it becomes easier to meet the extensive demands of users when needed.
 But that’s nothing to say of the compatibility issues that bottleneck Greenfield systems when they eventually need to interact with legacy systems.
 Even new processes demand additional and qualified resources to deal with transformed workflows, which further affects the management of the Salesforce Cloud.

 Completely new implementations and development are more prone to risks due to unconfirmed business processes.
 New experiments come with new challenges, so fresh implementations are more likely to come with undetected, counterintuitive risks that could snowball under the hood and may surface when it’s only too late.

-Compared to that, the ‘known’ issues that come with Brownfield projects look like a blessing, the scenario is different.
+Compared to that, the ‘known’ issues that come with Brownfield projects look like a blessing, but the scenario is different.
 They are built on a stable infrastructure that is already in use.
 Hence, such projects are less prone to risks.